Paloma Mocktail

 Ingredients

-• Lemon Zest Salt, optional.
+• Lemon zest salt – This is for rimming the drinking glasses.
 I get my lemon zest salt from Jacobsen Salt Co.
-It’s absolutely delicious & fabulous in cooked dishes as well!
+It’s absolutely delicious, and it tastes fabulous in cooked dishes as well!

 Infused Simple Syrup

-The quick infused grapefruit & sage syrup comes together really easily by squeezing juice fresh from the grapefruit, then reducing it over light heat with some sage leaves.
+The infused grapefruit and sage syrup comes together really easily by squeezing juice fresh from the grapefruit, then reducing it over light heat with some sage leaves.

-As the grapefruit juice reduces, the natural sweetness and grapefruit flavor becomes intensified.
-The sage infuses a bit of herby, earthy flavor, which perfectly compliments the sweet grapefruit.
+As the grapefruit juice reduces, the natural sweetness and flavor intensify.
+The sage infuses a bit of herby, earthy flavor, which complements the fruit perfectly.

 Grapefruit Sage Mocktail - Finished